-Over 650 lawsuits have been filed in federal and state courts across the United States against the 3M Company for damages incurred from allegedly defective earplugs 3M distributed to the United States Government and used by the U.S. Military and the U.S. Border Patrol.
+Over 200,000 lawsuits across the United States have been filed in federal and state courts against 3M for hearing damage from defective 3M earplugs sold to the U.S. Government and used by the Military and Border Patrol.

 How Are The 3M Ear Plugs Defective?

-3M marketed the earplugs to the U.S Government as having excellent Noise Reduction Ratings (NRR) which is a measure of the ear plug’s effectiveness to reduce noise.
+3M marketed the earplugs to the U.S Government as having excellent Noise Reduction Ratings (NRR), a measure of the ear plug’s effectiveness in reducing noise.
 However, an alleged design defect allows the earplugs to loosen while implanted, which causes the user to lose sound protection.

-In 2016, the U.S. Government filed a Qui Tam suit against 3M alleging it sold the CAEV2 earplugs to the Government without disclosing this defect.
-Later that year, 3M settled these allegations agreeing to pay a total of $9.1 million.
+In 2016, the U.S. Government filed a Qui Tam suit against 3M, alleging it sold the CAEV2 earplugs to the Government without disclosing this defect.
+Later that year, 3M settled these allegations agreeing to pay $9.1 million.

-Hearing loss is a big concern for military service members who are often exposed to deafening noises during training and service overseas.
+Hearing loss is a big concern for military service members, who are often exposed to loud noises during training and service overseas.

-In 2003, almost 30% of veterans had tinnitus at discharge, with 15% of veterans suffering moderate to severe hearing loss.
+In 2003, almost 30% of veterans had tinnitus at discharge, with 15% suffering moderate to severe hearing loss.

 The current numbers are even worse, with over half of all combat soldiers suffering from significant hearing loss.

-Sound is measured in decibels (dB) with a person with normal hearing able to hear sounds from 0 to 140 dB.
-Any sounds greater than 90 dB can cause discomfort with sounds greater than 120 dB resulting in potential temporary or permanent hearing loss.
+Sound is measured in decibels (dB), and a person with normal hearing can hear sounds from 0 to 140 dB.
+Any sound more significant than 90 dB can cause discomfort, with sounds greater than 120 dB resulting in potential temporary or permanent hearing loss.

 Military individuals who carry more massive weapons like the MAAWS recoilless rifle and the light antitank weapon are exposed to sounds over 182 dB.
-Putting these numbers into perspective, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels, and a rocket at launch measures 180 decibels.
+Considering these numbers, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels, and a rocket at launch measures 180 decibels.

 Who Received These Defective 3M Ear Plugs?